Last Updated on October 10, 2024 by Pamela MacNaughtan

 A city of around 48,000 people, Rimouski (which translates to dog’s abode in Mi’gmaq) sits in the middle estuary of the Saint-Lawrence, where the Rimouski River begins.
 It was colonized in 1696 by Sir René Lepage de Sainte-Claire from Ouanne, Bourgogne, France; after trading his seigneurie on Île d’Orléans with Augustin Rouer de la Cardonnière.
 Today, the city of Rimouski stretches east to Pointe-au-Père, south to Sainte-Blandine, and west to Le Bic.

-what makes rimouski so great?
+What makes Rimouski so great?

 Rimouski is in the Bas-Saint-Laurent region, which is rich with flora and fauna – many of which are utilized in local cuisine.
 Rimouski is considered the maritime capital of Quebec, and there are several marine research centers here.
 Its history includes visits by Jacques Cartier and Samuel de Champlain, the building of the Onondaga submarine, and the Red Night (more info on this below).